 Although it doesn’t quite make sense to clean something that is made to clean, your washing machine needs some TLC too!
 To keep it in peak performance try to clean it once a month, leaving the door open to air it out between washes.
-For some top tips on cleaning your machine see our How to Clean a Washing Machine post.

 Just like your washing machine, dishwashers also needs a good clean every so often in order to keep your dishes sparkling.
 To do this, first rinse the dishwasher filter, then run a cycle on hot with a cup of white vinegar.
 This will work wonders for removing hard-water deposits, soap scum and clogged food debris.
-For more info, check out our 4 Steps to Cleaning your Dishwasher post.

 When completing your spring clean don’t forget about your smaller appliances such as coffee machines.
 Simply rinsing it out isn’t enough, your machine will need to be cleaned daily with soap and warm water to prevent mould growth.
 For a deep clean, run a cycle with white vinegar and water and another with only water to eliminate the smell of vinegar.
 Repeat this regularly to keep you supplied with your daily coffee fix!